signature-opensource/CK-StObj/CK.Poco.Exchange/README.md

 Forcing these implementations to be singletons somehow extends the idea of the "There is No Options": imports and exports should always be as contextless as possible.

-The [`PocoExchangeRegistry`](PocoExchangeRegistry.cs) collects the available importers/exporters that can be resolved by their `ProtocolName`.
+The [`PocoExchangeService`](PocoExchangeService.cs) collects the available importers/exporters that can be resolved by their `ProtocolName`.

+## Contextual Importers and Exporters: the Factories.

 Nothing prevents contextual serializes/deserializers to be implemented that more complex protocols.
 Specific stores of serializes/deserializers are bound to the target/receiver "Party" of the exchanged data, for instance: